july2993/tidb_sql/README.md

 but the db may not be consistent in this way always, because:

-- the output sql may not in the origin server exec sequence when there are multiple occurrent connection.
+- the output sql may not in the origin server exec sequence when there are multiple conccurent connection.
 - some sql like **update test_sql.test set b = now();** will not get the same result when just replay it.